Atrial Fibrillation Medications

 - Verapamil

 - Digoxin.
-This medication slows the rate at which electrical currents are conducted from the atria to the ventricle.
+This medication slows down the electrical signals from the upper to the lower chambers of the heart.

 Heart rhythm-controlling medications

-Once your heart rate is under control, the next consideration is to treat the abnormal heart rhythm with medications to restore it to normal.
-Significant side effects may occur.
+Once your heart rate is controlled, the next step might be treating the abnormal heart rhythm with medications.
+You may have serious side effects.
 Your health care professional will most likely want to monitor your progress closely.
 There are two types of channel blockers for controlling the heart’s rhythm:

 - Sodium channel blockers help the heart's rhythm by slowing its ability to conduct electricity.
-Examples may include:
+Examples:

-- Potassium channel blockers help the heart’s rhythm by slowing down the electrical signals that cause AFib.
-Examples may include:
+- Potassium channel blockers help the heart’s rhythm by slowing the electrical signals that cause AFib.
+Examples:

 - Dofetilide

-Treatment options for AFib also include non-surgical and surgical approaches.
-Discuss the best options for you with your health care professional.
+Treatment options for AFib also include non-surgical and surgical methods.
+Discuss your best options with your health care professional.